Get the right information straight to your inbox

 Remember the creeped-out girl from the first lesson.
 Well, the email I sent to her included a sentence where I jokingly suggested threatening a contest’s jury if she is not chosen.
 She did not get the joke (or maybe I just suck at cracking jokes)

 Well here it is again if you don’t remember:

-So I would suggest not to make your emails outrageous especially while doing campaigns in niches where the bloggers have tight knitted online communities and use social media a lot like travel, food, fashion etc. You never know if they get amused (or creeped out) so much that they decide to share it with others online.
+So I would suggest not making your emails outrageous, especially while doing campaigns in niches where the bloggers have tight-knitted online communities and use social media a lot like travel, food, fashion, etc. You never know if they get amused (or creeped out) so much that they decide to share it with others online.
 Your other prospects will realize that you are sending it in bulk.

 Sending emails to wrong email addresses leads to bounces which can hurt your domain’s sender reputation and it can lower the deliverability rate of your emails.

 And if not all of your emails are getting delivered to the link building targets, the effort that you put in to find them will be wasted.

 But you can avoid this with a cheap & quick solution: Email verification.
 After you have collected the email addresses of your list, run it through an email verification service.
 It will analyze the emails and classify them into categories like Valid, invalid, catchall, unknown, and disposable.

 Valid emails are totally safe to send emails to.
 Sending emails to catchall emails is tricky.
 While you can send emails to catch-all emails, it depends on how many such emails are on your list.
 If they constitute 10% or less of your list, you can send an email.

 All other types of emails should be discarded and you should try to find some other email address for the associated sites.